vfm2-testing-co/gallery-repo/demos/customize-copilot.md

 ## 📝 Step 3: Use Prompt Files

 1. Go to the prompts folder and look through the files.
-  - There are three files to choose from each in varying difficult levels.
+  - There are two files to choose from each in varying difficult levels.
   - Look over the format of each before choosing which one.
 2. Choose the file you want to test out
 3. Add in the prompt below depending on the prompt file.